 Adjusting To New Reality

-When Java 8 was released, I was already navigating the waters of leadership — my calendar was filled with one-on-ones, planning sessions, and hiring loops.
+When Java 8 was released, I was already navigating the waters of leadership.
+All of a sudden, my calendar was filled with one-on-ones, planning sessions, and hiring loops.
 Funny enough I still use the same sort of language syntax when I code, mostly out of habit rather than necessity.
 I use lambdas and streams, but my default is still imperative.
 I gradually shifted my focus from coding to the broader perspective of project and team management.
 Be it roadmaps, architecture reviews, and cross-team alignment.
 It was a bit unusual at first but then it felt alright; the identity shift took time, moving from a maker schedule to a communicator schedule.
 To avoid drift, I set clear guardrails: time-box leadership work, protect small maker blocks, and keep a live view of the code through reviews and incident write-ups.

 What stuck and worked for a while before managing multiple teams was two 60-minute maker blocks on the calendar every week.
 One for substantive code review per day, pairing on the riskiest change, a monthly deep-dive where I read code paths end-to-end and summarize back to the team.